skey24/yii2-image-upload-behavior/README.md

 Using:

-Put ImageUploadBehavior in common\components
+Put ImageUploadBehavior.php in common\components

 Code in model

 ```
-use common\components\ImageUploadBehavior
+use common\components\ImageUploadBehavior;

 public function behaviors()
 {